-Analytics and Decision-Making: Unlock the Power of Data
+Analytics and Decision-Making: Unlock the Power of Data: Open Enrollment Program

-Master techniques for the collection, manipulation and interpretation of data to inform key business decisions and create impact.
+Master techniques for the collection, manipulation, and interpretation of data analytics to inform key business decisions and create impact.

-This program will equip you not only with deeper understanding of the tools and techniques available, but an ability to identify potential use cases in your own organization, and importantly, to clearly convey insights garnered to executive management - driving implementation and results.
+This program will equip you with not only a deeper understanding of the tools and techniques available, but an ability to identify potential use cases in your own organization, and importantly, to clearly convey insights garnered to executive management — driving implementation and results.

 Contact a program director at 412-268-2304 or firstname.lastname@example.org to learn more.

 Learn More About the Analytics and Decision-Making Program

 This program is designed for middle managers or higher who have a holistic view of their companies and are responsible for making business decisions based on data insights.
 Participants should understand use cases and recognize opportunities.
 Often these candidates have a lot of data but may not know what to do with it.